Local. Independent. Physician-Owned Since 1949.

-- Dry Eyes – the most common cause of eye irritation, burning, and redness that I see in Colorado
+• Dry eyes – the most common cause of eye irritation, burning, and redness that I see in Colorado

-- Allergic Conjunctivitis – eye inflammation caused by allergies
+• Allergic conjunctivitis – eye inflammation caused by allergies

-- Viral Conjunctivitis – inflammation of the transparent membrane that lines your eyelid and covers the white part of your eyeball, caused by a viral infection
+• Viral conjunctivitis – inflammation of the transparent membrane that lines your eyelid and covers the white part of your eyeball, caused by a viral infection

 Over-The-Counter Remedies

 The most common eye drops that I recommend, especially for Colorado’s dry air, are lubricating drops.
 These work by introducing tear elements that add moisture to your eye, similar to how moisturizing lotion keeps your hands and skin from drying out and becoming irritated.
 Choosing the best lubricating drop is often a personal choice, and I find that many of my patients do well with brands such as Systane, Refresh, or Soothe XP.
 I have not found an eye drop that most of my patients prefer, as there are many options with various active ingredients, viscosities, and other characteristics.
-Keep in mind that preservatives in eye drops can occasionally cause an allergic reaction, so preservative-free drops are often available for patients that are sensitive to preservatives.
+Keep in mind that preservatives in eye drops can occasionally cause an allergic reaction, so preservative-free drops are often available for patients who are sensitive to preservatives.

 Symptoms of blepharitis include red eyes and/or eyelids, styes, itching, or burning.
 Warm compresses and eyelid scrubs using baby shampoo or Ocusoft are the mainstays of treatment.
 Systane Balance and Retaine MGD are specifically formulated for this condition as well.